 As we’ve noted, what is held in a portfolio will go a long way to determining how it stands up to inflation.
 To that end, when inflation is rising, investment managers may invest in companies such as a utility.
 Or it could be a company manufacturing an essential product and can pass rising costs on to consumers.

-They may also invest in specific asset classes, including commodities, real estate and precious metals.
+They may also invest in specific asset classes, including infrastructure and real assets.
 These have traditionally performed well in an inflationary environment.
 For example, the Canada Pension Plan is broadly diversified.
-At the end of March 2021, it held 21% of its $497 billion portfolio in what it terms real assets, including real estate, infrastructure, energy and resources2.
+At the end of March 2022, it held 23% of its $539 billion portfolio in what it terms real assets, including real estate, infrastructure, energy and resources2.

 Real estate investment trusts (REITs), which trade like equities, have traditionally been seen as an option to hedge inflation.
 This is because physical assets such as a house often grow with or above the rate of inflation.
 This, in part because supply often outstrips demand for both personal and rental use.
 Moreover, if an individual buys a house at a fixed interest rate, inflation becomes an ally.
 This is because as wages rise with inflation, the fixed cost of the loan becomes more manageable.

 Commodities typically rise when inflation accelerates.
 This was the case in 2022 when commodities returned 22%3 - the top performing asset class.
 Another example is energy prices, which generally move in the same direction as inflation.
 Energy was a rare outperformer among the 11 sectors of S&P 500 index in 2022.
 In a year when the S&P 500 fell almost 19%, the energy sector in the index soared 59% offering some much-needed respite in an inflationary environment4.

 3Source: Market Insider